vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 :::

 ### Reward pools
 Reward pools hold the funds that are used to pay out trading rewards, and are funded by participants through transfers.
-Choosing a metric is a matter of transferring assets to the relevant account type, which then contributes to the reward pool for the metric.
+Choosing a dispatch metric is a matter of transferring assets to the relevant account type, which then contributes to the reward pool for the metric.

 At the end of each epoch, all reward pools will be emptied and their funds allocated to users proportionally based on the reward metric defined for each pool.